TOAST-DOCS/Storage-Object-Storage/en/third-party-tools-guide.md

 Cyberduck is an open-source cloud storage browser.

-### Cyberduck Installation
+### Install Cyberduck

 Download and install the installation file for user’s operating system from the [Cyberduck download page ](https://cyberduck.io/download/).

 ### Object Storage Connection Settings

 To connect to object storage, you must create a bookmark that stores connection information.
 By clicking **New Connection** button at the top of browser, you can create a new bookmark.
-Select **Openstack Swift (Keystone 2.0)** from drop-down menu, enter the required information, and click the **Connect** button to create a bookmark.
+Select **Openstack Swift (Keystone 2.0)** from the drop-down menu, enter the required information, and click the **Connect** button to create a bookmark.

 <table class="it" style="padding-top: 15px; padding-bottom: 10px;">
   <tr>